chrisspen/laser-range-finder/README.md

 # Methodology

-The method assumes we start with two images, a reference image A known to contain no laser line, and an image B that definitely contains a laser line but possibly distorted.
+The method assumes we start with two images, a reference image A known to contain no laser line, and an image B that definitely contains a laser line but which may possibly be distorted.
 We could potentially just use the single image containing the laser line, but having a negative image greatly helps us remove noise.
 So we start with the following sample images:

 ![Sample Image A](docs/images/sample1/sample1-a-0.jpg) ![Sample Image B](docs/images/sample1/sample1-b-0.jpg)